openforis/sepal-doc/docs/source/workflows/area_estimation.rst

            sample -> doc;
         }

-Our primary tool for this Manual is the System for Earth Observation Data Access, Processing, & Analysis for Land Monitoring (SEPAL).
-SEPAL is a web based cloud computing platform that enables users to create image composites, process images, download files, create stratified sampling designs, and more all from your browser.
-SEPAL is a system for earth observations, data access, processing & analysis for land monitoring, which is a cloud-based computing software designed by the United Nation's Food and Agricultural Organization (FAO) to aid in remote sensing applications in developing countries.
-SEPAL is part of the Open Foris suite of tools.
+The primary tool needed to complete this tutorial is the System for Earth Observation Data Access, Processing, & Analysis for Land Monitoring (SEPAL).
+SEPAL is a web-based cloud computing platform that enables users to create image composites, process images, download files, create stratified sampling designs, and more, all from your browser.
+Part of the Open Foris suite of tools, SEPAL was designed by the Food and Agricultural Organization of the United Nations (FAO) to aid in remote sensing applications in developing countries.
 Geoprocessing is possible via Jupyter, JavaScript, R, R Shiny apps, and Rstudio.
 SEPAL also integrates with Collect Earth Online (CEO) and the Google Earth Engine (GEE).

 SEPAL provides a platform for users to access satellite imagery (Landsat and Sentinel-2) and perform change detection and land cover classifications using a set of easy-to-use tools.
 SEPAL was designed to be used in developing countries where internet access is limited and computers are often outdated and, thus, inefficient for processing satellite imagery.
 It achieves this by drawing on a cloud-based supercomputer, which enables users to process, store, and interpret large amounts of data.
 Many more advanced functions than what we will cover here are available in SEPAL for more advanced users.

-We will also use two other tools that SEPAL integrates with: CEO and GEE.
-Collect Earth Online (CEO), is a free and open-source image viewing and interpretation tool, suitable for projects requiring information about land cover and/or land use.
+Two other tools will also be needed to complete this tutorial: CEO and GEE.
+CEO is a free, open-source image viewing and interpretation tool, suitable for projects requiring information about land cover and/or land use.
 CEO enables simultaneous visual interpretations of satellite imagery, providing global coverage from MapBox and Bing Maps, a variety of satellite data sources from Google Earth Engine, and the ability to connect to your own Web Map Service (WMS) or Web Map Tile Service (WMTS).
-The full functionality is implemented online, no desktop installation is necessary.
+The full functionality is implemented online; no desktop installation is necessary.
 CEO allows institutions to create projects and leverage their teams to collect spatial data using remote sensing imagery.
 Use cases include historical and near-real-time interpretation of satellite imagery and data collection for land cover/land use model validation.

-Google Earth Engine (GEE) combines a multi-petabyte catalog of satellite imagery and geospatial dataset with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth's surface.
+GEE combines a multi-petabyte catalog of satellite imagery and geospatial dataset with planetary-scale analysis capabilities and makes it available for scientists, researchers and developers to detect changes, map trends and quantify differences on the Earth's surface.
 The code portion of GEE (called Code Editor) is a web-based IDE for the Earth Engine JavaScript API.
 Code Editor features are designed to make developing complex geospatial workflows fast and easy.
-The Code Editor has the following elements: JavaScript code editor; a map display for visualizing geospatial dataset; an API reference documentation (Docs tab); Git-based Script Manager (Scripts tab); Console output (Console tab); Task Manager (Tasks tab) to handle long-running queries; Interactive map query (Inspector tab); search of the data archive or saved scripts; and geometry drawing tools.
+The Code Editor has the following elements:

+    -   JavaScript code editor;
+    -   a map display for visualizing geospatial datasets;
+    -   an API reference documentation (Docs tab);
+    -   Git-based Script Manager (Scripts tab);
+    -   Console output (Console tab);
+    -   Task Manager (Tasks tab) to handle long-running queries;
+    -   Interactive map query (Inspector tab);
+    -   search of the data archive or saved scripts; and
+    -   geometry drawing tools.

 .. seealso::

-    You can find more information at these sites, among others:
+    For more information, go to:

-    -   An older forest change detection manual for SEPAL: `Forest Cover Change Detection with SEPAL <https://drive.google.com/file/d/1kPE2wFNDqNpXycqTJfNUtZf9iWsQHcab/view?usp=sharing>`_
+    -   A previously published forest change detection manual for SEPAL: `Forest Cover Change Detection with SEPAL <https://drive.google.com/file/d/1kPE2wFNDqNpXycqTJfNUtZf9iWsQHcab/view?usp=sharing>`_
     -   Olofsson et al 2014: `FAO - SFM Tool Detail: Good practices for estimating area and assessing accuracy of land change <http://www.fao.org/sustainable-forest-management/toolbox/tools/tool-detail/en/c/411863/>`_
     -   CEO documentation: `https://collect.earth/support <https://collect.earth/support>`_
     -   GEE documentation: `Earth Engine Code Editor from Google Earth Engine <https://developers.google.com/earth-engine/guides/playground>`_
     -   REDD Compass: `Front Page - GFOI <https://reddcompass.org/frontpage>`_
     -   Reporting and Verification: `Reporting and Verification - GFOI <https://reddcompass.org/reporting-verification>`_

-Project Planning Information
+Project planning information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Project planning and methods documentation play a key role in any remote sensing analysis project.
-While we use example projects in this Manual, in the future you may use these techniques for your own projects.
+While we use example projects in this article, in the future you may use these techniques for your own projects.
 We encourage you to think about the following items to ensure your resulting products will be relevant, and that your chosen methods are well documented and transparent.

 -   Descriptions and Objectives of the Project (State issues and information needs).
 Are you trying to conform to an IPCC Tier?

 -   Descriptions of the end user product (data, information, monitoring system or map that will be created by the project).
 What type of information do you need?
 A map?
 An inventory?
 A change product?
-That is, do you need to know where different land cover types exist or do you just need an inventory of how much there is?
+Do you need to know where different land cover types exist or do you just need an inventory of how much there is?

 -   How will success be defined for this project?
 Do you require specific accuracy or a certain level of detail in the final map product?

--   Description of the project area / extent (national/subnational/specific forest/etc.)
+-   Description of the project area / extent (e.g. national, subnational, specific forest, etc.)

 -   Description of the features/classes to be modeled or mapped.